ohaynold/artaf/README.md

 # Setup

 To set up the project, clone the repository.
-You will need Python 3.10 or newer (or PyPy for a speed gain).
+You will need [Python 3.10 or newer](https://www.python.org/downloads/) (or PyPy for a speed gain) and [R 4.4 or newer](https://cran.r-project.org/).

 On Debian or Debian-based GNU/Linux distributions, you may need to first install the python3-venv package via your package manager.

-Automated setup instructions, assuming python3 and bash are available:
+Automated setup instructions, assuming Python 3, R, and bash are available:

 ```commandline
 ./install.sh